-The group has one of the highest ratios of deposit funding among large Nordic banks--63% as of Dec.
-31, 2019, of the total funding base.
+The group has one of the highest ratios of deposit funding among large Nordic banks--61% as of June 30, 2020, of the total funding base.
 Although this is still below that of international peers, the deposit base's structure is well balanced between corporate, institutional, and retail clients (the latter represent more than two-third of total deposits), and does not show single-name concentration risk.
-Almost 60% of the deposits are covered by the Finnish Deposit Guarantee Fund.
+About 55% of the deposits are covered by the Finnish Deposit Guarantee

+Fund.

 To cover the funding gap (loans minus deposits), the group has optimized its long-term funding position by issuing both covered bonds and senior instruments (both preferred and nonpreferred).
-The group's diversified funding profile (by source and maturity) is underpinned in OP Financial's stable funding ratio of 99.6% at December 2019 (see chart 5), and we expect the ratio will remain near 100% in the next two years.
+The group's diversified funding profile (by source and maturity) is underpinned in OP Financial Group's stable funding ratio of 106.4% as of June 30, 2020, and we expect the ratio will remain at about 100% in the next two years.